Partakithware/DirectionalHash/README.md

 > DirectionalHash is **not** a replacement for cryptographic hash functions.
 Instead, it augments them—ideal for **digital forensics**, **integrity auditing**, and **secure archival environments**.

+CONS: Overhead/Time-Consumption: My test (limited machine - older laptop) 20-seconds fastest recorded time per 150mb (not great for big files but its intended for increased security checks not speed)
 ---

 ## ✨ Key Differentiators